Master in Entrepreneurship Scholarships

 We also offer regular German courses which take place during the semester.
 These courses offer various levels, from beginner to more advanced business-specific courses.
 An info session and registration take place during the official Welcome Week, and these classes are free!

 If you have further questions regarding German or other language courses, please contact Ms. Shannon Janke at firstname.lastname@example.org

 The Akademische Prüfstelle (APS) is a necessary stage in the visa process for all Chinese, Mongolian and Vietnamese students wishing to study at WHU.
 After your documents have been proved by the Akademische Prüfstelle, you will receive a certificate which verifies that your studies in China, Mongolia or Vietnam meet the necessary standards to be able to study at a German institution.
 Only after you have received your APS certificate is it possible to apply for a study visa, therefore please note that even if you have already been accepted to the program, you must get this document.
 The goal of the APS is to assist applicants by making the process as simple and transparent as possible, through offering the formal assessment as well as the visa process under one roof.
-Please note that the process can take several months so we recommend applying for APS at least three months before your planned arrival.*
+Please note that the process can take several months so we recommend applying for APS at least five months before your planned arrival.*

 *Please note that APS does not proof qualifications from Taiwan, Hong Kong or Macao

 We do offer application training for international students to help them become familiar with the idiosyncrasies of the German work place.
 As part of individual career counseling we also support students as they identify suitable internship and job positions in Germany.
 Last, but not least, we do work with our partner companies and encourage them to highlight positions that are suitable for international candidates and/or those who are not business fluent in German.
 If students are planning to stay in Germany after graduation, we strongly advise that they aim to improve their German skills as much as possible before and during their studies at WHU.